alanlamsiu/NIAP/README.md

   -h <Boolean> Help
 ```

 It is recommended to use minimap2 to generate the .bam file input.
 A .gtf file indicating the accurate exon-exon junctions for error correction can be specified, especially for dRNA-seq data.
 NIAP comes with a script, `NIAP_split_read2intron_v1.1.pl`, to generate a such file, which indicating the borders of introns.
 The shematic illustration below describe when the `-injunc` option is needed, when speciying the `-junc` option for error correction.
+If the exon-exon junctions .gtf file is genreated by `NIAP_split_read2intron_v1.1.pl`, the `-injunc` option is required.

 ![NIAP_injunc](https://user-images.githubusercontent.com/34832128/113243661-ff1a1e80-92e5-11eb-9854-3bcbcdc9ecdf.jpg)

+In the error correction step, an exon-exon junction from the dRNA-seq data will be corrected if the deviation does not exceed the threadshold, as specified by the `-minjuncdist` option.
+Otherwise, a transcript will be filtered if it fails for any of it exon-exon junctions.
+With the `-enddist` option enabled, a table with the suffix `"_end_dist.txt"` will be generated to summarize the distributions of 5' and 3' end positions, in column five and six, respectively.
+The distribution of end positions is recored as follows.

+`<position 1>:<read count 1>,<position 2>:<read count 2>,...`

+Each position refers to the position in the corresponding strand of a chromosome.

+The `-polya` option takes in a table generated by the `polya` function of nanopolish.